gilt/tech-blog/_posts/2015-10-13-apple-tv-tvos-swift-development-focus-engine.md

 - The tvOS interaction model: What is “focus” and how does it work?
 - Interacting with the Focus Engine to set up your initial UI state
 - How the Focus Engine sees your views onscreen, and how that affects navigation
-- Using focus guides to make your UI to navigate
+- Using focus guides to make your UI easier to navigate
 - Swift: Is it ready for full-scale app development?

 Slides from the talk are [available here](http://www.slideshare.net/EvanMaloney/tvos-the-focus-engine-and-swift):